 As a B2B focused full-service marketing agency we work with businesses across the spectrum of technology, engineering and manufacturing.
 In our 6 years of existence, we have created brands, websites, run exhibitions, managed and delivered lead generation campaigns, and a lot more.
 Through that time we have had a great strategical view of the industry sectors for marketing.
-There has been a continual shift of overall focus to digital marketing, which is logical for how the world’s communications have developed.
+There has been a continual shift of overall focus to digital marketing.
+In particular, we’ve seen an increase in digital marketing for manufacturing businesses, which is logical for how the world’s communications have developed.

 With Covid-19’s arrival came a huge acceleration in that pattern.
 You cannot exhibit at an exhibition, you cannot attend networking events, visiting existing customers is hard, let alone target new customers.
 You could go on.
 Sales and marketing development has no choice but to adapt, and the place to do that is online.
-Here are 8 things you should continue to prioritise in your manufacturing business for marketing – in digital marketing.
+Here are 8 things you should continue to prioritise when implementing digital marketing for manufacturing.

-1) Your visual brand is important in a digital world (don’t leave yet…)
+1) Your visual brand is an important aspect of digital marketing for manufacturing

 Now more than ever it must compete.
 It may be tempting to ignore, you are in a B2B manufacturing world, your company is excellent engineers and manufacturers.
 But with a pandemic, the first instincts and introductions are how you look online.
 If your visual brand looks poor, they will presume the rest of the company is the same, and that perfect customer may well go back to Google.
 Developing your brand is often the most cost-effective way to enhance the value of your products and company.